Most interesting landmarks of Russia

 - Shukhov radio tower – Moscow.
 160 m tall radio tower, built in 1920 – 1922.
 Tower is very stable thanks to innovative structural engineering – it is hyperboloid structure.

-Described wonders of Russia
+Described landmarks of Russia

 The largest country in the world, Russia, is associated in the minds of many people with the onion domes of Orthodox churches and the massive walls of the Moscow Kremlin.
 But besides the unique architecture, Russia offers many more unusual and exciting attractions.
 Highlights of Russia are: